pdubz-sudo/handsondatascience/kaggle/ghosts/dataset/README.md

 ## DATASET

-This folder contains a train, test (no-labels), and test (labeled) dataset
+This folder contains train, test, and sample submission format datasets

 The folder also includes the code for the splits which was applied to the original train dataset found at